top of page

 In 1985, a kindergarten was added to St. Felix School and in 2000

 a prekindergarten program for 4-year-old children.
-A preschool
+In July 1993 the

 media.jpg